rickkwang/About-me/README.md

-- 👋 Hi, I’m @rickkwang
+- 👋 Hi, I’m Myrick Wang
-- 👀 I’m interested in ...
+- 👀 I’m interested in coffee,travel and music
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Electrical Electronic Engnieering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Some hardcore projects
-- 📫 How to reach me ...
+- 📫 How to reach me myrickwan9@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/his/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Nothing fun to describe me

+I'm very happy to make more friends who have same habits and hobbies, if you want to know me just contact me!

 <!---
 rickkwang/rickkwang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.